 As per example 1, the inherent difficulty in singing means people will often revert to yelling or flipping to make higher notes.

 RnB, hip-hop, lighter pop, all involve stylistic lighter, almost falsetto sounding high notes on the top end.
-E.g. Michael Jackson, Justin Timberlake, Pharrell, D’Angelo.
+E.g. Justin Timberlake, Pharrell, D’Angelo.

 The yelling approach tends not to be a pleasing sound for this genre.
-Ergo, singers in this genre tend to go the opposite way, so that when things get more intense at the upper end of their voice, they resort to singing very lightly.
-This is to avoid discomfort or difficulty AND to deliver a sound more appropriate to the genre.
+Ergo, singers in this genre tend to go the opposite way.
+When things get more intense at the upper end of their voice, they resort to singing very softly/lightly.
+This is generally to avoid discomfort AND to deliver a sound more appropriate to the genre.
 This is certainly a less damaging strategy in the long run, but for men especially, it is a fairly emasculating way to sing everything.

 These singers tend to realise they are being light, but this colours their view of what “heavier” singing is.
 As such, they often struggle to increase the intensity in their voice in a controlled way, as their body’s automatic reaction is to lighten up.